Nevasca/OpenGL-Study/README.md

 * Save and load scenes;
 * Implement object picking;
 * Gizmos;
-* Implement other rendering techniques, such as normal map, ambient occlusion;
+* Implement other rendering techniques, such as normal map, ambient occlusion.

 All of this to later mature it into a game engine, which will require tons of new things as well (particles, collision, physics, animation, audio, UI).